-Key stage Process and requirements Opportunities for engagement 1: Pre-production (Regulation 18).
-Collect evidence and establish wider policy framework.
-Establish how the aims of the policy framework relate to equality and present opportunities for social value enhancement.
-Consider issues and alternatives.
-Establish scope of the SA/SEA.
-Carry out the 'duty to co-operate' requirement.
-Carry out informal consultation and early engagement with relevant stakeholders and the local community, including identifying opportunities for social value enhancement.
-The nature/extent of this will be determined by the evidence gathered, subject matter and scope of the consultation.
-Consult with statutory bodies on the scope of the SA/SEA.
-2: 'Preferred Options' Draft Plan (Regulation 18).
-Prepare and publish 'Preferred Options' Draft Document.
-Carry out initial Equality Analysis and refine opportunities for social value enhancement.
-Prepare interim SA/SEA.
-Consult for a minimum statutory period of six weeks.
-Prepare Consultation Statement.
-City Council considers the comments made.
-Write to specific, general and all other consultees who the City Council consider may have an interest, including everyone on the planning policy consultation database.
-Make consultation documents available for inspection including on the City Council's website, planning offices and other locations as considered appropriate.
-Hold public exhibitions, events and workshops or more focused meetings where appropriate.
-Use social media and/or local media to raise awareness.
-3: Publication of Proposed Submission Document (Regulations 19 and 20).
-Having considered the comments and evidence gathered, the Publication/Proposed Submission Document and SEA/SA Report is prepared.
-Statutory consultation for a minimum of six weeks to comment on the Plan, the SA/SEA and supporting evidence.
-Carry out final Equality Analysis.
-Comments will be considered by the Inspector at the Examination.
-Prepare Consultation Statement.
-Council considers the comments and may propose further amendments to be considered by the Inspector.
-Write to specific, general and all other consultees who the City Council consider may have an interest, including everyone on the planning policy consultation database.
-Make consultation documents available for inspection including on the City Council's website, planning offices and other locations as considered appropriate.
-Hold public exhibitions, events and workshops or more focused meetings where appropriate.
-Use social media and/or local media to raise awareness.
+Key Stage Process and Requirements Opportunities for Engagement 1: Pre- production (Regulation 18) Collect evidence and scope wider policy framework Establish how the aims of the policy framework relate to equality and present opportunities for social value enhancement.
+Consider issues and alternatives Establish scope of the SA/SEA Carry out the 'duty to co-operate' requirement Carry out informal consultation and early engagement with relevant stakeholders and the local community, including identifying opportunities for social value enhancement.
+The nature/extent of this will be determined by the evidence gathered, subject matter and scope of the consultation Consult with statutory bodies on the scope of the SA/SEA 2: 'Preferred Options' Draft Plan (Regulation 18) Prepare and publish 'Preferred Options' Draft Document Carry out initial Equality Analysis and refine opportunities for social value enhancement Prepare interim SA/ SEA Consult for a minimum statutory period of six weeks Prepare Consultation Statement City Council considers the comments made Write to specific, general and all other consultees who the City Council consider may have an interest, including everyone on the planning policy consultation database.
+Make consultation documents available for inspection including on the City Council's website, planning offices and other locations as considered appropriate Hold public exhibitions, events and workshops or more focused meetings where appropriate.
+Use social media and/ or local media to raise awareness

+Key Stage Process and Requirements Opportunities for Engagement 3: Publication of Proposed Submission Document (Regulations 19 & 20) Having considered the comments and evidence gathered, the Publication/ Proposed Submission Document and SEA/SA Report is prepared Statutory consultation for a minimum of six weeks to comment on the Plan, the SA/ SEA and supporting evidence Carry out final Equality Analysis Comments will be considered by the Inspector at the Examination Prepare Consultation Statement City Council considers the comments and may propose further amendments to be considered by the Inspector Write to specific, general and all other consultees who the City Council consider may have an interest, including everyone on the planning policy consultation database.
+Make consultation documents available for inspection including on the City Council's website, planning offices and other locations as considered appropriate Hold public exhibitions, events and workshops or more focused meetings where appropriate.
+Use social media and/ or local media to raise awareness 4: Examination (Regulation 22) Main issues raised at Stage 3 are summarised and made publicly available Plan submitted to Secretary of State for independent examination Independent Examination likely to involve hearing sessions (6 weeks prior notice to people who have requested to appear at the hearings) Planning Inspector issues report if main modifications are not required, or; Optional Stage where the City Council agrees, the Inspector can propose changes or 'main modifications' to the plan to avoid it being found 'unsound' Inspector considers representations on main modifications The hearing may be re-opened Planning Inspector issues report Use City Council's website and social and/ or local media to raise awareness of the Examination Make Examination documents available on the City Council's website The Inspector will consider all representations made at Stage 3.
+The Inspector will decide whether to conduct the examination via written representations or hearings and who is invited to participate.
+Notice of Examination is given six weeks in advance to people who have requested to appear at hearing sessions Hearing sessions are generally open to the public.
+Examination documents are published on the City Council's website